BlobbyOfficial/snake-game/README.md

 ## **We are aware there is a glitch currently with this site, and we are trying to resolve it as quickly as possible.
 Thank you for your patience**
 -- for now, you may be able to try another game, but they may also have this glitch

+---

-Welcome to **Snake.io Game** – a modern, responsive reimagination of the classic Snake game by [blobbyofficial](https://blobbyofficial.github.io/classic-games-hub/)!
+## Welcome to **Snake-Game** – a modern, responsive reimagination of the classic Snake game by [blobbyofficial](https://blobbyofficial.github.io/classic-games-hub/)!
 Relive the nostalgia, enjoy smooth animations, and challenge yourself to beat your high score across both desktop and mobile devices. 🚀

 ![Snake Logo](../images/logo.png)